 The network slice-specific authentication and authorization procedure shall not be performed unless the primary authentication and key agreement procedure as specified in the subclause 5.4.1 has successfully been completed.

 The AMF informs the UE about S-NSSAI(s) for which network slice-specific authentication and authorization (except for re-NSSAA) will be performed or is ongoing in the pending NSSAI.
+If the subscription information does not include NSSRG information.
 The AMF informs the UE about S-NSSAI(s) for which NSSAA procedure is completed as

-a) success, in the allowed NSSAI or in the partially allowed NSSAI
+a) success, by including the S-NSSAI in the allowed NSSAI or in the partially allowed NSSAI of the CONFIGURATION UPDATE COMMAND message; or

-b) failure, in the rejected NSSAI for the failed or revoked NSSAA.
+b) failure, by including the S-NSSAI in the rejected NSSAI for the failed or revoked NSSAA of the CONFIGURATION UPDATE COMMAND message.

-success in the allowed NSSAI or in the partially allowed NSSAI.
-The AMF informs the UE about S-NSSAI(s) for which NSSAA procedure is completed as failure in the rejected NSSAI for the failed or revoked NSSAA.
+For the case where the subscription information includes NSSRG information, see subclause 5.4.4.

 The AMF stores and handles allowed NSSAI, partially allowed NSSAI, pending NSSAI, rejected NSSAI, and 5GS registration result in the REGISTRATION ACCEPT message according to subclauses 5.5.1.2.4 and 5.5.1.3.4.

 NOTE 2: The AMF maintains the NSSAA procedure status for each S-NSSAI, as specified in 3GPP TS 29.518 [20B] and the NSSAA procedure status for each S-NSSAI is not impacted by NSAC as specified in subclauses 4.6.2.5 and 4.6.3.1.